'He looked like a terrorist!' How a drive in rural India ended in a mob attack and a lynching

 Police probing the lynchings of Azam and others say they are often triggered by deep-rooted prejudices against minorities in India.
 Azam’s own job at Accenture, according to his younger brother Akram, included reviewing the propriety of video content before it was uploaded to Alphabet Inc’s YouTube.

-“India is already vulnerable due to religious and caste fault lines,” said Rema Rajeshwari, a superintendent of police in Telangana, where some recent lynchings took place.
+“India is already vulnerable due to religious and caste fault lines,” said Rema Rajeshwari, a superintendent of police in the southern Telangana state, where some recent lynchings took place.
 “When you add WhatsApp to the mix, things can easily spiral out of control.”

 In Murki, messages circulating in a local WhatsApp group, late in the day Azam was killed, simply said: “Child kidnappers found in Murki.”
 Videos and photos of Azam and his four friends, taken just before, were attached.